volkamerlab/opencadd/papers/opencadd-klifs/paper.md

 interaction fingerprints, and bioactivities.
 With OpenCADD-KLIFS, KLIFS data can be queried either locally from a KLIFS download or remotely from the KLIFS webserver.
-The tool provides identical APIs for the remote and local queries and streamlines all output into standardized Pandas DataFrames to allow for an easy and quick downstream data manipulation (Figure \autoref{fig:opencadd_klifs_toc}).
+The tool provides identical APIs for the remote and local queries and streamlines all output into standardized Pandas [@pandas] DataFrames to allow for an easy and quick downstream data manipulation (Figure \autoref{fig:opencadd_klifs_toc}).
+This Pandas-focused setup is ideal to work with Jupyter notebooks [@jupyterhub; @Kluyver:2016].

 ![OpenCADD-KLIFS fetches KLIFS [@Kanev:2021] data offline from a KLIFS download or online from the KLIFS database and formats the output in user-friendly Pandas [@pandas] DataFrames.\label{fig:opencadd_klifs_toc}](opencadd_klifs_toc.png)

 The KLIFS database offers a REST API including an OpenAPI specification.
-We use bravado [@bravado] to dynamically generate a Python client based on the OpenAPI definitions.
-With OpenCADD-KLIFS, we offer a Python wrapper around this client to add the following functionalities:
+OpenCADD-KLIFS uses bravado [@bravado] to dynamically generate a Python client based on the OpenAPI definitions and add wrappers to enable the following functionalities:

-- Format the query results obtained with bravado into Pandas [@pandas] DataFrames with standardized column names and data types.
+- A session is set up, which allows access to various KLIFS data sources by different identifiers with the API ``session.data_source.by_identifier``; for example ``session.structures.by_kinase_name`` fetches information on all structures for a query kinase.
+Data sources currently include kinases, ligands, structures, drugs, pockets, bioactivities, structural conformations, modified residues, and coordinates; identifiers refer to kinase names, PDB IDs, KLIFS IDs, and more.
-- Streamline the query results obtained from the KLIFS webserver with those obtained from a local KLIFS download.
+- Query results obtained from the remote KLIFS webserver are streamlined with those obtained from a local KLIFS download using the same API.
--  TBA
+- All results obtained with bravado are formatted as Pandas DataFrames with standardized column names, data types, and handling of missing data.
+- Structural files deposited on KLIFS include full complexes or selections such as proteins, pockets, ligands, and more.
+These files can be downloaded to disc or loaded via biopandas [@biopandas] or the RDKit [@rdkit].

-OpenCADD-KLIFS is especially useful whenever users are interested in multiple or more complex queries (e.g. fetch all interaction profiles of kinases bound to Gefitinib).
-The output Pandas DataFrames allow easy filtering steps and DataFrame merges in case of mulitple queries for different data sources.
+OpenCADD-KLIFS is especially useful whenever users are interested in multiple or more complex queries such as "fetch all interaction profiles of kinases bound to the drug Gefitinib".
+Formatting the output as DataFrames facilitates subsequent filtering steps and DataFrame merges in case multiple KLIFS datasets need to be combined.
-OpenCADD-KLIFS is currently used in several projects from the Volkamer Lab [@volkamerlab] including TeachOpenCADD [@teachopencadd], OpenCADD-pocket [@opencaddpocket], and KiSSim [@kissim].
+OpenCADD-KLIFS is currently used in several projects from the Volkamer Lab [@volkamerlab] including TeachOpenCADD [@teachopencadd], OpenCADD-pocket [@opencaddpocket], KiSSim [@kissim], KinoML [@kinoml], and PLIPify [@plifify].

-TODO
-- Comment on structure file download
-- Great for Jupyter notebooks

 # Acknowledgements

-We thank Albert Kooistra for his help with questions and wishes regarding the KLIFS database.
+We thank Albert Kooistra for his help with questions and wishes regarding the KLIFS database, and David Schaller for his feedback on the OpenCADD-KLIFS module.
-We acknowledge the contributors involved in software programs and packages used by OpenCADD, such as bravado, RDKit, Pandas, Jupyter, and Pytest, and Sphinx.
+We acknowledge the contributors involved in software programs and packages used by OpenCADD-KLIFS, such as bravado, RDKit, Pandas, Jupyter, and Pytest, and Sphinx.

 # References